-The regulatory sandbox allows businesses to test innovative products, services, business models and delivery mechanisms in the real market, with real consumers.
+The regulatory sandbox allows businesses to test innovative propositions in the market, with real consumers.

 - reduced time-to-market at potentially lower cost

-- appropriate consumer protection safeguards built in to new products and services
+- support in identifying appropriate consumer protection safeguards to build into new products and services

 - better access to finance

 The sandbox also offers tools such as restricted authorisation, individual guidance, informal steers, waivers and no enforcement action letters.
 Find out more information about sandbox tools.

 We closely oversee tests using a customised regulatory environment for each test – including safeguards for consumers.

 Sandbox tests are expected to have a clear objective (e.g. reducing costs to consumers) and to be conducted on a small scale, so firms will test their innovation for limited duration with a limited number of customers.